rdeodoo/odoo-toolbox/team-lead/README.md

 Bad:
-- Constantly ask people to report to you about what they do, their progress, ..
+- Constantly ask people to report to you about what they do, their progress, etc.
 - Try to find someone else to help someone instead of helping them yourself.
   Don't just be a dispatcher.